Time off management

 Create a holiday policy

-All team members should be aware of policies when it comes to holidays, and even though some are pretty obvious, it’s better to set clear expectations that will leave no room for doubt or interpretation.
+It’s important that everyone on your team is aware of any policies around holidays.
+Even though some are pretty obvious, it’s better to set clear expectations and leave no room for confusion or misinterpretation.

-• Ask your team to request annual leave in advance – generally, businesses ask for at least two weeks' notice but depending on the amount of holidays requested, you can also make it longer to manage annual leave and the rest properly.
+• Ask your team to request their leave in advance – generally, most businesses ask for at least two weeks' notice but you may want to make it longer, depending on the size of your team and volume of requests.

-• Set a restriction on how long a team member can be off – it can be difficult for a business to deal with someone being off for three weeks or more, so perhaps you want to think about setting limits.
+• Set a restriction on how long a team member can be off – it can be difficult for a business to deal with someone being off for three weeks or more, so you may want to think about setting limits for holidays (this may be different for other types of leave).

-• Make sure you remain flexible for team members who have unexpected leave to take due to obligations – it all depends on why they need the time off.
-Take it case by case when it's under exceptional circumstances.
-It will also help you avoid unauthorised absences along the way.
+• Make sure you remain flexible for team members who have to take time off unexpectedly – take it case by case when it's exceptional circumstances (this will also help you avoid unauthorised absences along the way).

-Before we finish off, here are some extra pieces of advice I’ve given to my customers over the years, and they usually work wonders:
+Before we finish, here are some extra pieces of advice I’ve given to my customers over the years.
+They usually work wonders!

-• Ask team members to activate out-of-office notifications when it comes to email so no business is missed and emails can be transferred to someone else when they’re away – it also gives them the opportunity to switch off properly and not look at their phones.
+• Ask your team to set out-of-office notifications on their email, so no business is missed and important messages are handled by someone else when they’re away — this also means they switch off properly and don’t have to check their laptops/phones.

-• Be flexible when it comes to requests.
-Try to accept the odd day off that’s unplanned and that your team member really needs, and if it’s not possible, make sure there’s a good enough reason and give a detailed explanation if you have to deny a leave request.
+• Be flexible.
+Try to accept that the odd unplanned day off will happen and, if for any reason it’s not possible to grant a request, give a detailed explanation.
 Perhaps also put in place holiday rollover so everyone gets to enjoy their leave.

-• Finally, make sure team members take enough time off within a year.
-The last thing you’d want is for someone to end up burnt out.
-You can even think about putting together an unlimited holiday policy to help with this.
+• Finally, make sure team members take enough time off.
+The last thing you want is for someone to end up burnt out.
+You could even think about putting together an unlimited holiday policy to help with this.

 Read Next